DataDog/documentation/content/en/agent/logs/proxy.md

         * `yum install ca-certificates` (CentOS, Redhat) If successful, the file will be located at `/etc/ssl/certs/ca-bundle.crt` for CentOS, Redhat.

-Once the HAProxy configuration is in place, you can reload it or restart HAProxy. **It is recommended to have a `cron` job that reloads HAProxy every 10 minutes** (usually doing something like `service haproxy reload`) to force a refresh of HAProxy's DNS cache, in case `app.datadoghq.com` fails over to another IP.
+Once the HAProxy configuration is in place, you can reload it or restart HAProxy. **It is recommended to have a `cron` job that reloads HAProxy every 10 minutes** (for example, `service haproxy reload`) to force a refresh of HAProxy's DNS cache, in case `app.datadoghq.com` fails over to another IP.

 {{< /site-region >}}